juxt/yada/README.md

 yada is an experimental REST library for Clojure, building on the ideas within [Liberator](http://clojure-liberator.github.io/liberator/), and from experiences using it on commercial projects.
+Its feature-set and rationale is very similar to [Ratpack](http://www.ratpack.io/), but designed for Clojure.

-As such, this is a toy, and is not nearly ready for use.
-If and when it is released, leiningen dependency details will be posted here.
+This is still in an experimental phase and not yet ready for use.
+When it is released, leiningen dependency details will be posted here.

 ## Design goals